Easter traditions and customs around the world

 In Corfu (Kérkyra), one of the most cosmopolitan destinations in Greece, on the Saturday before Easter they throw clay pots from their windows and balconies.
 The crashing noise accompanied by loudly ringing bells and bands parading through the streets follows the first Resurrection announcement.

-We would love to hear of any other Easter customs and traditions that will be taking place across the world over the next week.
-Please feel free to leave a comment and share some of your own Easter related festivities.
+We would love to hear of any other Easter customs and traditions taking place across the world over the coming days.
+Please feel free to leave us a comment and share some of your own Easter related festivities.
+Happy Easter to all wherever you may be in the world!

 Original Post: March 2013